« Membership Site

 In synchronized skating, the point of intersection is an additional feature for the intersection element and is a type of movement/rotation that the skaters execute at the axis of intersection.

 The president of Skate Canada.
+The President is the chair of the Board.

 The mark given by a judge to assess the different aspects of a skater’s performance.
 There are five PCs: Skating Skills, Transitions, Performance, Composition, and Interpretation.
 The Program Components marking range is from 0.25 to 10.0.